theArjun/java-notes/notes/io/File/CLA/README.md

+---
+title: File CLI App
+description: Program that displays files and directories based on Command Line Arguments passed.
+---

-# Program that displays files and directories based on Command Line Arguments passed.
+> Program that displays files and directories based on Command Line Arguments passed.

 *First path, then filter :)*